National Board Network

 How Do I Get Started?

-Talk with your building principal and secure his/her permission to join the program.
+In the fall, talk with your building principal and secure his/her permission to join the program the following April.
 Discuss your plans on how to manage attending the weekly National Board support cohort with other building obligations.
 Cohorts meet most Tuesdays, from 4:00 to 6:00, and attendance is mandatory.
-To initiate the Principal Approval process, email Jan Lonsway at email@example.com.

-Visit the National Board Website and read the standards, review program eligibility requirements, and--when you are confident to begin--register as a National Board Candidate.
-Familiarize yourself with this website; the entire program is housed here.
+By early spring, visit the National Board Website, review program eligibility requirements, and--when you are confident to begin--register as a National Board Candidate.
+Registration opens in April.
 The non-refundable out-of-pocket application fee is $75.

-Attend the required four-day WEA National Board Jump Start Institute over the summer.
-Slots fill up quickly, so register as soon as the window opens, in mid-spring.
-Click here to register.
+Also in the spring, register for the required four-day WEA National Board Jump Start Institute, which is held the following summer.
+Slots fill up quickly, so register as soon as the window opens, usually in April.

 Note: attending Jump Start during the summer prior to beginning certification is a requirement of all teachers who plan to participate in the district support cohort.
 Tuition is reimbursed by CPSD upon successful attendance.
 All travel and hotel expenses must be paid out-of-pocket by candidates.
 Register using the link above, and pay tuition via personal credit card.
 After attendance, submit proof of payment along with proof of attendance to Teaching and Learning for full reimbursement.